 Film Information – Geri’s Game was released in 1997 by Pixar.
 The producers paired it with the movie A Bug’s Life.
 Geri’s Game won an Academy Award for Best Animated Short Film in 1998.

-Each post will contain one animated short with a printable handout.
-You can collect all ten by coming back each month.
+Each post contains one animated short with a printable handout.
+Collect all ten samples.
 The full products, divided into two parts, contain over 50 student printables each for a total of 100+.

 The printables contain organizers with guiding questions to help students evaluate the short film and learn valuable reading skills.
-All short films will be added to a webpage on Book Units Teacher for easy access.
+Webpages on Book Units Teacher make finding the animated shorts easy.
 The link to this webpage will be included in the purchased product.

 Check back to get additional animated short film activities.
 I plan to add them regularly.
 Can’t wait.
 You can purchase more at my Teachers Pay Teachers store here.